 Participation in synchronous meetings, even if it means a student watches the recording, appears to have a halo effect on the rest of the week.
 When online learners return to asynchronous forms of interactions, they do so with a clearer sense of the presence of others in the course which supports sustained engagement.

 Synchronous meetings with your online students can help you strengthen relationships and interactions which ultimately can improve learning.
 Offering the option for a real-time connection reinforces the best of online learning - personalization, choice, and regular, high-quality, faculty-student, and student-student interaction.
-In Part II of this series, we'll look at synchronous learning from the program perspective and learn what questions to ask, along with the pros and cons of synchronous learning in an online program.

 - Synchronous learning elements are those that take place "in real-time."
 Participants to join an online meeting at a designated point in time.
 In contrast, asynchronous learning elements are those that take place with latency between different participants' contributions and variability in scheduling (e.g. participants will join according to their schedule preference at any point in the day or week).